Tin tức

 As specified in Decree No. 100/2011/ND-CP, within the first 45 working days after obtaining the license, the RO has to publish the below information in whether a print or online newspaper in Vietnam for three issues in a row:

-- The head office of the foreign trade promotion organization’s name and address
+• Name and address of the foreign trade promotion organization’s headquarters

-- Information about the establishment license and licensing agency including number, date of issue, and terms
+• Information on the establishment license and licensing authority, including license number, date of issuance, and relevant terms and conditions

 And as per Decree No. 07/2016/ND-CP, the licensing agency also has to release the same following information on its web portal within 15 working days.